canonical/opendkim-operator/docs/explanation/charm-architecture.md

 The OpenDKIM charm is a machine charm that manages the OpenDKIM package.
 The OpenDKIM charm follows a holistic approach, calling a main reconcile method for the Juju events not related to installing the OpenDKIM package.

-## High-level overview of opendkim deployment
+## High-level overview of OpenDKIM deployment

 The following diagram shows a typical deployment of the OpenDKIM charm.
 <!--